Favourited 115 times

 Invasive plants identification and removal

-Wild bird identification (learn to record your observations on ebird)
+Wild bird identification by sight and by song (learn to record your observations on ebird)

 Hand tool proficiency (hammer, pliers, clippers)

 Restoring our woods and woods of neighbors (altogether some 15 acres) with native trees, shrubs and flowers.
 Principal work is removing logs from cutdown invasive trees and removing non-native invasive shrubs, vines, flowers and grasses such as Japanese stiltgrass, Oriental bittersweet, multiflora rose and garlic mustard.
 Also building cages of chicken wire to protect new trees and shrubs from deer.
 Manual labor such as hauling logs with a wheelbarrow would be great.
 Also digging holes (have gas-powered auger to make it easier) for planting.
 In the past 4 years, about 2000 trees and shrubs have been planted to help restore the habitat to attract songbirds and other wildlife.
 The plan is to continue planting at least 500 native perennial trees and shrubs and many forbs each year.

 There is a lot of potential work to do.
 This is a hobby native plant restoration project.
 At the moment, the main jobs are removal of non-native invasive plants and the planting of native plants on about 15 acres (about 6 hectares) of land.

 Here's an idea of what we are currently working on:

 Develop a prairie with native warm season grasses

 Build a one room well insulated elevated house in the woods